September 28, 2023

 Substitutions And Additions

-CAKE MIX: If you prefer a different flavor profile for this great recipe, you can substitute the white cake mix with yellow cake mix.
-It will still provide a moist and fluffy base for your cake.
+CAKE MIX: If you prefer a different flavor profile for this great recipe, you can substitute the white cake mix with a yellow cake mix.

 VANILLA FLAVORING: If clear vanilla flavoring is unavailable, you can substitute it with pure vanilla extract.